What currency would you like to shop in?

 How to waterproof a parka?

 If your parka is not beading on the surface like it used to, but is absorbing water instead, it might be time to re-waterproof it.
-To do so, take your waterproofing spray and hang the parka on a jacket hanger for even spraying.
-Spray the product from about 6 inches away, wipe off any excess spray with a damp cloth or microfibre towel, and allow the jacket to dry naturally.
+To do so, take your waterproofing spray and hang the parka on a hanger for even spraying.
+Spray the product from about 6 inches away, wipe off any excess spray with a damp cloth or microfibre towel, and allow the jacket to air dry.

 How to wash parka jacket?